 Speaking a week after the Opry welcomed the bluegrass duo Jamie Dailey and Darrin Vincent into “the family,” Golden commended those “friends of ours,” especially for lending their bass singer to substitute deep chops for Sterban’s when he took time off to grieve his mother’s death.

-Married with a family of four sons, a daughter, seven grandchildren, and two great-grandchildren, Golden said the familiarity the Oaks have in playing the Alabama Theatre twice a year – also on Oct.
+With his own family count of four sons, a daughter, seven grandchildren, and two great-grandchildren, Golden said the familiarity the Oaks have in playing the Alabama Theatre twice a year – also on Oct.
 21 – always bring them to “a beautiful part of country” for “a refreshing and beautiful day.”
 He said son Chris Golden, a drummer, not only has kept the beat for the Oaks, but Alabama a few times, too.

 Keeping fit for more than 150 concerts a year, the Oaks approach their health regimen “like athletes” in some ways.